hightechrun/Solona-Ray-Sniper-Bot/README.md

 ![](readme/spl.png)

 **Solana Raydium Sniper Bot** that listens to new Raydium WSOL pools and buys tokens for a fixed amount in WSOL.
 Depending on the speed of the RPC node, the purchase usually happens before the token is available on Raydium UI for swapping.
-This program took me two months to complete, and I hope it will be helpful to everyone looking to snipe tokens on Solana.
+This program took me two months to complete, and I hope it will be helpful to everyone looking to snipe tokens on Solana

 Note: Even for testing, besides using WSOL as the exchange token, it’s important to keep more SOL for transaction fees.
 The configuration example is: "1 SOL / 0.1 WSOL / QUOTE_AMOUNT=0.01" You can adjust it according to your own situation.